conda/ceps/cep-3.md

 `conda.resolve.Resolve` instance.

 The `Resolve` class is too tied to the `Clauses` class, and some of its abstractions do not hold true for `libsolv`.
-As a result, we decided to operate at the `Solver` level.
-We subclassed `Solver` and replaced its `Solver.solve_final_state()` method, which only requires us to return an iterable of `PackageRecord` objects that is then diff'd with the initial environment state and turned into a transaction by the other methods in the base class.
+As a result, we need to operate at the `Solver` level.
+We have to subclass `Solver` and replace its `Solver.solve_final_state()` method, which only requires us to return an iterable of `PackageRecord` objects that is then diffed with the initial environment state and turned into a transaction by the other methods in the base class.